akashp1712/summarize-webpage/README.md

 # summarize_webpage
-#### A Flask application that extract and summarize webpage using Natural Language Processing powered by [nlp-akash](https://github.com/akashp1712/nlp-akash).
+#### A Flask application that extract and summarize webpage using Natural Language Processing.
+Powered by [nlp-akash](https://github.com/akashp1712/nlp-akash).

 ## Index